 Five best personalized retail shopping examples

 This feature transcends the boundaries of online shopping.
-People now can have their chosen items delivered at home and try them on physically.
-This new standard of shopping online is a prime example of convenience that people love.
+People can now have their chosen items delivered at home and try them on physically.
+This new online shopping standard is a prime example of convenience that people love.

 Selfridges has a “personal shopping” feature that allows customers to book a two-hour styling appointment at their physical store.
 This brand aims to offer its customers the best and most personalized shopping experience.